ds4geo/ds4geo/Github Assignment Readme.md

 ![new colab doc](https://github.com/ds4geo/ds4geo/blob/master/res/copy_to_github.png)

 * You can then select the repository (e.g. ds4geo_ws2020 for submitting an assignment).
+ * For saving to the private assignments repository, you need to check the box "include private repos"
 * Ignore the "Branch" selection.
 ( Enter the file path and file name.
 For example, for submitting the week 2 assignment, you would put (with your own name):
 "/Assignments/Session 2/barrett.ipynb"